 - A.1.
-Process: Describe the district's process for identifying student needs under this Title IV-A. Include descriptions of major data sources used to determine student needs in the three priority areas of Title IV-A [Section 4106(d)].
-P-1: Well-Rounded Educational Opportunities; P-2: Safe and Healthy Students; and P-3: Effective Use of Technology.
-The needs assessment may include measures such as School Climate Surveys, CDC School Health Index, and other indicators relevant to the three priority areas.
-The needs assessment must reflect the Title IV-A activities funded.
-[Section 4106(d)] - A.2.
+Process: Describe the district's process for identifying student needs under this Title IV-A. A comprehensive needs assessment must be conducted, and updated once every 3 years.
+Include descriptions of major data sources used to determine student needs in the three priority categories of Title IV-A [Section 4106(d)]: - access to, and opportunities for, a Well-Rounded Education for all students; - school conditions for student learning in order to create a Healthy and Safe School Environment; and - access to personalized learning experiences supported by technology and professional development for the effective use of data and technology. - A.1.
 Identified Needs: List the needs identified during the needs assessment that will be addressed by Title IV-A. Be sure to clearly list the identified needs for all three priority areas.